Getting Schooled in Education Verification

 Miami University quickly issued a statement saying that Ms. Howard did not graduate from the school with the bachelor’s degree in marketing she claimed to have earned.
 In fact, the school said that they do not even offer such a degree.
 And not only was the “degree” bogus but the University’s general counsel said that the graduation date of 1996 shown on the “diploma” was phony; Ms. Howard was not even enrolled that year.
 According to the school, she attended Miami University from 1990 to 1994 without graduating.

-As HireRight noted in its 2018 Employment Screening Benchmark Report, which surveyed nearly 6,000 human resource professionals from small, medium, and large firms worldwide, many people misrepresent, exaggerate or lie about their education.
+As HireRight noted in its our Benchmark Reports, which survey human resource professionals from small, medium, and large firms worldwide, many people misrepresent, exaggerate or lie about their education.
 It’s a popular place on the resume to provide false information; 23% of organizations polled said that background checks revealed misrepresentations in educational credentials.

 Perhaps it’s because, according to our survey, only 51% of organizations verify a candidate’s education.